SabeetHossain/CSCI-499-Group-Project-MISK/README.md

 * **Matthew Shvorin**
   * Worked on the Python Flask Backend (Connecting to webhook, processing data, emails, etc.)
 * **Ian Clarke**
+  * Created server folder and added "users" database in file database.sql.
+Added files db.ts and index.ts for creating, deleting, and editing users.
+Worked on Register.tsx file to ensure that server side API was being used correctly
 * **Sabeet Hossain**
   * Designed initial skeleton for the react app including some basic frontend. helped with debugging when usernames weren't being added to the database correctly.
 * **Kevin Wander**